Asian shares mostly higher, echoing Wall Street rebound

 TOKYO — Asian shares mostly rose Tuesday after a rebound on Wall Street, despite regional investor risks reflected in negative economic data out of China.

-The benchmark in Tokyo was little changed, erasing earlier gains, but indexes in South Korea, Australia and China gained in morning trading.
+The benchmark in Tokyo was little changed, erasing earlier gains, but indexes in South Korea and Australia gained.
+Hong Kong's benchmark slipped, while Shanghai shares rose.

 Falling oil prices are one positive factor for the region.
 In Japan, recent economic data have shown a recovery, but high rates of COVID-19 are fueling fears people will hold back on travel and other economic activity.